 Don’t miss out on doing the Hermitage Foreshore Walk, which follows the coastline for 2km from Hermitage Foreshore Reserve through to Steel Point.

-Access to this Eastern Suburbs beach is limited, which makes it even more secluded (it will probably just be you and some locals if you find it).
+Access to this Milk Beach beach is limited, which makes it even more secluded (it will probably just be you and some locals if you find it).
 That’s why it’s one of the best beaches in Sydney for those looking to escape the crowds.

 You can access it via public transport then doing the Hermitage Foreshore Walk, or by a private boat if you have one.